Theta-Limited/OpenAthenaAndroid/TROUBLESHOOTING.md

 The following are common causes of this error:
 * Older DJI drone models incorrectly report their altitude as the difference from their launch point rather than relative to sea level.
 There is no mitigation, data from such drone models is unusable
 * Altitude data from the drone is inaccurate.
 To mitigate occurrence of this error, let the drone sit at its launch position longer to acquire a better GPS lock before takeoff.
 * The elevation model height at the location the picture was taken is higher than actual terrain.
 This commonly occurs in areas with dense vegetation (especially in the southern hemisphere) or urban areas with tall buildings.
-In such scenarios, the first radar return from the satellite for the SRTM mapping mission came from the tallest object rather than terrain.
-To mitigate this error, use an alternative Digital Terrain Model (DTM) rather than Digital Surface Model (DSM).
-[FABDEM](https://www.fathom.global/product/global-terrain-data-fabdem/) is one such existing commercial offering which attempts to remove the effect of forrests and buildings.
+In such scenarios, the first radar return from the satellite for the SRTM/COP30 mapping mission came from the tallest object rather than terrain.

 ### ERROR: EXIF metadata not found!